Riley Motor: Riley (Coventry) Limited

-For series production, the engine configuration was extended into a larger 12 horsepower '4', six-cylinder and even V8 versions, powering an increasingly bewildering range of touring and sports cars.
+For series production, the engine configuration was extended into a larger 12 horsepower '4', six-cylinder and even V8 versions, powering an increasingly confusing range of touring and sports cars.
 The soundness and longevity of the engine design is illustrated by Mike Hawthorn's early racing success after WW2 in pre-war Rileys, in particular his father's Sprite.
-By about 1936, however, the business had overextended, with too many models and few common parts, and the emergence of Jaguar at Coventry was a direct challenge.
+By about 1936, however, the business had overextended, with too many models and few common parts, and the emergence of SS Cars at Coventry was a direct challenge.
 Disagreements between the Riley brothers about the future direction of the enterprise grew.
 Victor Riley had set up a new ultra-luxury concern, Autovia, to produce a V8 saloon and limousine to compete with Rolls-Royce.
 By contrast, Percy, however, did not favour an entry into the luxury market, and the Riley Engine Company had been renamed PR Motors to be a high-volume supplier of engines and components.
-Although the rest of the Riley companies would go on to become part of Nuffield and then BMC, PR Motors remained independent.
-After the death of Percy Riley in 1941, his business began producing transmission components and still exists today, producing marine and off-highway vehicle applications, as PRM Newage Limited based in Aldermans Green, Coventry.
-Percy's widow Norah ran his business for many years and was Britain's businesswoman of the year in 1960.
+The original intention of PR Motors was to produce a small car, but the outbreak of war, followed by Percy Riley's untimely death, put an end to this project.
+The rest of the Riley companies later became part of Nuffield and then BMC, but PR Motors remained independent.
+After the death of Percy Riley in 1941, his business began producing transmission components.
+It still exists today, producing marine and off-highway vehicle applications, as PRM Newage Limited based in Aldermans Green, Coventry.
+Percy's widow Norah ran his business for many years, and was Britain's businesswoman of the year in 1960.